techservicesillinois/terraform-aws-ec2/README.md

 The following attributes are exported:

-* `fqdn_alias` – A list of fully qualified domain names (if any) for each alias created for the EC2 volume
+* `alias` – A list of fully qualified domain names (if any) for each alias created for the instance.

+* `availability_zone` – The AWS availability zone to which the instance is assigned.

-* `fqdn_efs` – The fully qualified domain name of the EFS volume, if any.
+* `private_dns` - The private DNS name assigned to the instance.

+* `private_ip` - The private IP address assigned to the instance

 * `public_dns` - The public DNS name assigned to the instance, if any.

 * `public_ip` - The public IP address assigned to the instance, if any.

-* `private_dns` - The private DNS name assigned to the instance.

-* `private_ip` - The private IP address assigned to the instance